awslabs/aws-support-tools/StorageContentDelivery/SES/SESMailer/README.md

 8. Upload the gzipped file **mailing_list_14032016.csv.gz** to the S3 bucket and it will trigger this lambda function.
 9. This function will start sending email to all addresses in the csv file and log failures in `<FILENAME>_error.log`.

-**Tip:** Send even faster by splitting email list into multiple smaller csv files when the number of addresses exceed over a few 100,000s or increase `max_threads` variable value to something higher.
+**Tip:** You can send even faster by splitting email list into multiple smaller csv files when the number of addresses exceed over a few 100,000s or increase `MAX_THREADS` environment variable value to something higher depending on your SES TPS limit.